FredHutch/scrnaseq-workflows/nextflow/README.md

 ### Design

-There are 6 steps in 4 parts:
+There are 6 process steps in 4 parts.
+(The parts are there to keep the workflow intuitive)

 **Part A: Parse Inputs** - This has a single process, ```parseJsonInput```, that is a Python3 script that parses a JSON input file and outputs the runs and samples into channels.